Federal Legislation

 1.1 Background

 The government was responsible for operating the airports in Canada before 1994.
-The National Airport Policy than privatized the airlines that resulted in deregulation of the industry.
-The airports in at national or territorial levels were responsible for carrying 200,000 passengers across the country.
-Canadian air transport industry transformed from single seller monopolistic firm (Trans-Canada airlines) to virtually deregulated industry.
-The growth in demand for the air carriers during the 1970s played a significant role in bringing the change.
-The evolution in the industry was the result of increased competition and high domestic demand.
+The National Airport Policy then privatized the airlines, which resulted in the deregulation of the industry.
+The airports at national or territorial levels were responsible for carrying 200,000 passengers across the country.
+Canadian air transport industry transformed from single seller monopolistic firm (Trans-Canada Airlines) to a virtually deregulated industry.
+The growth in demand for air carriers during the 1970s played a significant role in bringing the change.
+The evolution of the industry was the result of increased competition and high domestic demand.
 Another factor that resulted in the evolution was the deregulation of the US airline industry (Bruno, 2015).
-The National Transportation Act (1987) remains one of the prominent events that contributed towards the growth of aviation industry.
+The National Transportation Act (1987) remains one of the prominent events that contributed to the growth of the aviation industry.
 The economic regulations of the 1970s acted in favor of the competition, allowing more companies to enter in air transport industry.
 Air Canada Act operated under principles of due regard to sound business and contemplation of profit.
 The Air Canada Act emerged after removing various restrictions on the transcontinental services provided by the CP air carrier.
 Deregulation in the US during 1978 also influenced the air aviation industry in Canada.
-Domestic Air Carrier Policy in 1982 emphasized on continuing regulations with the aim of increasing competition.
+Domestic Air Carrier Policy in 1982 emphasized continuing regulations with the aim of increasing competition.
 Liberalizing air transport allowed carriers to compete on routes across Canada.
 The policy allowed companies to offer air travel across broader areas (Clougherty, Dresner, & Oum, 2001).
 Changes in the legislative framework occurred in 1985 under the title of ‘Freedom to Move.’
-National Transportation Act was responsible for the sweeping changes in the industry.
-The main changes during the period include a decline in economic regulations, increased reliance on market forces for achieving competitive prices and broader services.
+The National Transportation Act was responsible for the sweeping changes in the industry.
+The main changes during the period include a decline in economic regulations and increased reliance on market forces for achieving competitive prices and broader services.
 The legislation opened an opportunity for all new entrants who fulfilled the criteria of fit, willing and able.
-The requirements emphasized on adequate liability insurance coverage for the carriers becoming part of the air travel industry.
+The requirements emphasized adequate liability insurance coverage for the carriers becoming part of the air travel industry.
 The legislation also focused on public convenience and necessity that instructed companies to enhance service and quality (Kaps & Phillips, 2004).

 The Federal Minister of Transport takes care of the matters related to aviation in Canada.
-To govern aviation, the minister uses the principles of Aeronautics Act and Canada Transportation Act (CTA).
+To govern aviation, the minister uses the principles of the Aeronautics Act and the Canada Transportation Act (CTA).
 Canadian Aviation Security Regulation (2012) has a vital role in governing civil aviation.
-Canadian Aviation Regulations (CARs) regulate certification of air carriers and airports under operational standards.
-The licensing of aviation personnel and accreditation also works under the CARs.
-The regulation of CARs are also involved in designing operational standards.
-Measures regarding screening of passengers and safety requirements for aircraft is the responsibility of the Canadian Aviation Security Regulations.
+Canadian Aviation Regulations (CARs) regulate the certification of air carriers and airports under operational standards.
+The licensing of aviation personnel and accreditation also work under the CARs.
+The regulation of CARs is also involved in designing operational standards.
+Measures regarding screening of passengers and safety requirements for aircraft are the responsibility of the Canadian Aviation Security Regulations.
 The minister of Transport has the responsibility of dealing with the issues related to the federally regulated modes including air, marine, and rail.
-The Minister also takes an active role in taking decisions regarding aeronautical authority and quasi-judicial tribunal under the power of Supreme Court (ICLG, 2018).
+The Minister also takes an active role in making decisions regarding aeronautical authority and quasi-judicial tribunal under the power of the Supreme Court (ICLG, 2018).

 1.2 Operating license

-The airline companies to operate needs operating license as mentioned by CTA in section 57.
+The airline companies need operating licenses, as mentioned by CTA in section 57.
 The law does not allow companies to operate unless they hold a license.
-Under section 59 the companies cannot market or sell in Canada without a license.
-The agency is responsible for issuing a license for both domestic and international service.
+Under section 59, the companies cannot market or sell in Canada without a license.
+The agency is responsible for issuing a license for both domestic and international services.
 The carrier applies to the initial stage for obtaining domestic and international schedule and non-schedule services.
 The companies cannot operate at national or international levels when they do not hold a license.
-The section 55 of the CTA mentions, “a Canadian citizen or permanent resident within the meaning of section 2(1) of the Immigration and Refugee Protection Act, a government in Canada or an agent of such a government or a corporation or other entity that is incorporated or formed under the laws of Canada or a province that is in fact controlled by Canadians” (ICLG, 2018).
-The company giving airline services needs to have possession of Canadian aviation document, one of the necessary conditions of the license.
-Prescribed liability insurance is another prerequisite depending on the service carrier.
+Section 55 of the CTA mentions, “a Canadian citizen or permanent resident within the meaning of section 2(1) of the Immigration and Refugee Protection Act, a government in Canada or an agent of such a government or a corporation or other entity that is incorporated or formed under the laws of Canada or a province that is in fact controlled by Canadians” (ICLG, 2018).
+The company giving airline services needs to have possession of Canadian aviation documents, one of the necessary conditions of the license.
+Prescribed liability insurance is another prerequisite, depending on the service carrier.
 The entities need to fulfill the financial requirements for operating.
-Non-Canadian carriers are allowed to hold the license only when the Minister allows them and also it is in public interest.
-The agency does not allow a foreign entity to hold license when it is against the public interest (ICLG, 2018).
+Non-Canadian carriers are allowed to hold the license only when the Minister allows them and also, it is in the public interest.
+The agency does not allow a foreign entity to hold a license when it is against the public interest (ICLG, 2018).

-The conditions that allow non-Canadian carriers to hold license include;
+The conditions that allow non-Canadian carriers to hold licenses include the following;

-• The foreign government designates the entity to operate internationally, and it holds a license of carrier operations.
+- The foreign government designates the entity to operate internationally, and it holds a license for carrier operations.

-• The entity fulfills the conditions of a bilateral agreement allowing them to operate at international level.
+- The entity fulfills the conditions of a bilateral agreement, allowing it to operate at the international level.

-• The document that foreign government issues must be equal to schedule and non-schedule international service license.
+- The document that foreign government issues must be equal to schedule and non-schedule international service licenses.

-• Prescribes liability insurance is also mandatory for the foreign carriers.
+- Prescribes liability insurance is also mandatory for foreign carriers.

 1.3 Legislation of air safety

-Transport Canada takes the keen interest in the air safety of carriers and ensures that the airlines provide secure and safe travel to the passengers.
-Aeronautics Act remains the central authority taking care of the safety measures and all decisions that maximize passengers’ safety.
-Canadian Transportation Accident Investigation and Safety Board Act (CITAISB) plays the vital role in eliminating the risks of hazardous effects or accidents.
-Canadian Transportation Accident Investigation and Safety Board (CTSB) passes regulations and establish principles that control the adversities related to the airlines.
-CTSB acts as an independent agency and is involved in conducting investigations that uncover the safety-related issues and security deficiencies.
-The agency makes recommendations to the Transport Canada regarding the weaknesses of carriers and suggesting areas needing attention.
-TC acts on the suggestions of CTSB and attempts to eliminate them in best possible manner.
-Canadian Criminal Code prohibits airline companies from engaging in unsafe practices or neglecting the safety standards.
-The entities national or international commits offenses when they are unable to operate according to the safety conditions.
+Transport Canada takes a keen interest in the air safety of carriers and ensures that the airlines provide secure and safe travel to the passengers.
+The Aeronautics Act remains the central authority taking care of the safety measures and all decisions that maximize passengers’ safety.
+Canadian Transportation Accident Investigation and Safety Board Act (CITAISB) plays a vital role in eliminating the risks of hazardous effects or accidents.
+Canadian Transportation Accident Investigation and Safety Board (CTSB) passes regulations and establishes principles that control the adversities related to the airlines.
+CTSB acts as an independent agency and is involved in conducting investigations that uncover safety-related issues and security deficiencies.
+The agency makes recommendations to Transport Canada regarding the weaknesses of carriers and suggests areas needing attention.
+TC acts on the suggestions of CTSB and attempts to eliminate them in the best possible manner.
+Canadian Criminal Code prohibits airline companies from engaging in unsafe practices or neglecting safety standards.
+The entities, national or international, commit offenses when they are unable to operate according to the safety conditions.
 Heavy fines and imprisonment are common penalties for the offenses.
 In Canada, the legislature does not regulate air safety separately for commercial, cargo or private carriers.
 Each carrier has to follow similar rules and regulations to operate in the air industry.
-However, the legislature regulates charter separately for commercial, cargo, and private carriers.
-The regulation of terms and conditions is in control of Air Transportations Regulations (ATRs) and CTA.
-The conditions remain same for the international and charter carriers (Clougherty, Dresner, & Oum, 2001).
+However, the legislature regulates charters separately for commercial, cargo, and private carriers.
+The regulation of terms and conditions is under the control of Air Transportations Regulations (ATRs) and CTA.
+The conditions remain the same for international and charter carriers (Clougherty, Dresner, & Oum, 2001).

 1.4 Legislation of limitations

 The legislature reserves domestic carriers in case of transportation of goods and passengers carried between two points in Canada.
 Canada-US Open Skies allow international cargo services to operate at any point between two countries.
-The taxation legislature gives relaxation to the international carriers, operating in Canada (Clougherty, Dresner, & Oum, 2001).
-They are not restricted to pay Canadian income tax because they have origins in the US or other countries (Bruno, 2015).
-The carriers use grants of home jurisdiction to avail relief in Canada Similar conditions hold for the customs duties, taxes or inspection fee.
+The taxation legislature gives relaxation to the international carrier, operating in Canada (Clougherty, Dresner, & Oum, 2001).
+They are not restricted from paying Canadian income tax because they have origins in the US or other countries (Bruno, 2015).
+The carriers use grants of home jurisdiction to avail relief in Canada.
+Similar conditions hold for customs duties, taxes or inspection fees.
 The Canadian legislature provides relief to the international carriers in case of;

-• The exclusion also includes maintenance and repairing fee.
+- The exclusion also includes maintenance and repair fees.

 1.5 Imposition of conditions on flying carriers

-The airports also impose restrictions on the flying carrier white the main features include;
+The airports also impose restrictions on the flying carrier.
+The main features include;

-• Landing payment and parking fee vary according to the airport authority.
+- Landing payment and parking fees vary according to the airport authority.

-• The carrier is also responsible for paying airport improvement fee from the fee collected from passengers.
+- The carrier is also responsible for paying airport improvement fees from the fees collected from passengers.

-• Introduction of new services and destinations qualifies for a reduction in tariff and fees from the airport authority.
+- The introduction of new services and destinations qualifies for a reduction in tariffs and fees from the airport authority.

 1.6 Legislature of air accidents

-CTAISB is the responsible authority for taking control of the accidents and other incidents associated with the air traveling.
+CTAISB is the responsible authority for taking control of the accidents and other incidents associated with air travel.
 The agency restricts carriers to report incidents on an immediate basis.
 The carrier is responsible for the mishap when a person sustains injury or death resulting from the fault of the carrier.
-The conditions of a penalty imply on any carrier when the passenger becomes a victim of the jet blast or comes into direct contact with the jet.
+The conditions of a penalty apply to any carrier when the passenger becomes a victim of the jet blast or comes into direct contact with the jet.
 The carrier is responsible for causing harm or damage to the passenger.
 The carrier is also faulty when the passenger becomes a victim of rotor downwash or propeller wash.
-Air operator emergency response is also mandatory for the air carriers.
-CARs make it compulsory under section 705 (2)(1) that the air carriers need to notify the accidents controlling agency about the incident.
+Air operator emergency response is also mandatory for air carriers.
+Cars make it compulsory under section 705 (2)(1) that the air carriers need to notify the accident controlling agency about the incident.
 The section emphasizes that the carriers must develop an emergency response plan that allows the staff to act in the best possible manner when they perceive risks.
-The carriers are responsible for welfare and crew and passengers and taking adequate measures that minimize the risks of accidents or mishaps.
-CARs restrict carriers to conduct investigations and uncover the factors responsible for the incident.
-The investigation involves assessing the response of the air operating team against site accident.
+The carriers are responsible for the welfare and crew and passengers and taking adequate measures that minimize the risks of accidents or mishaps.
+CARs restrict carriers from conducting investigations and uncovering the factors responsible for the incident.
+The investigation involves assessing the response of the air operating team against site accidents.
 Preservation of evidence related to the incident is also the responsibility of the carriers.
 They must provide information regarding claims and insurance procedures.
 The carriers engage in providing adequate training to the staff for acting in emergency situations (ICLG, 2018).

 1.7 Legislature on aircraft trading, finance, and leasing

-Ownership registration is a prerequisite for the Canadian Civil Aircraft Registry to contain proof or registry.
+Ownership registration is a prerequisite for the Canadian Civil Aircraft Registry to contain proof of registry.
 CARs in sections 202.13(2) and 202.35 emphasize that each entity and individual must have legal custody and control of the aircraft.
 The aircraft operating in Canadian territory must be registered in the country.
-The aircraft cannot operate if it lacks registry as the controlling authority does not give permission.
-The Canadian Civil Aircraft Register obtains proof of legal custody and control of aircraft, registered in Canada.
+The aircraft cannot operate if it lacks a registry, as the controlling authority does not give permission.
+The Canadian Civil Aircraft Register obtains proof of legal custody and control of aircraft registered in Canada.
 Without legal ownership, the aircraft cannot operate in the country (ICLG, 2018).

 1.8 Legislation on mortgages

-A national registry for maintaining records of the security interest does not exist while a Personal Property Security Act (PPSA) operates in nine provinces.
-PPSA has a vital role in providing Moveable Legal Rights to the carriers of all kinds after confirming that the entities fulfill safety requirements.
-Civil Code of Quebec identifies the necessary conditions of security that protect the passengers and their lives.
-In case of Cape Town Convention and Protocol Canada is contracting state leading to enactment of international Interest in Mobile Equipment Act (ICLG, 2018).
+A national registry for maintaining records of the security interest does not exist, while a Personal Property Security Act (PPSA) operates in nine provinces.
+PPSA has a vital role in providing Moveable Legal Rights to carriers of all kinds after confirming that the entities fulfill safety requirements.
+The Civil Code of Quebec identifies the necessary conditions of security that protect the passengers and their lives.
+In the case of the Cape Town Convention and Protocol, Canada is contracting the state, leading to the enactment of the International Interest in Mobile Equipment Act (ICLG, 2018).

 1.9 Financer needs

-The financer needs awareness of aircraft operations while carriers cannot operate without national registry in the region.
+The financer needs awareness of aircraft operations, while carriers cannot operate without a national registry in the region.
 The security interest is important for the aircraft in each province and territory (TC, 2018).

 1.10 Tax legislature